Fix Issues Fast +AI

 Accessibility Tracker

-In March 2025, we’re officially releasing our Accessibility Tracker software to make any audit report (not just ours) easily sortable so that your team can prioritize accessibility issues by one of two prioritization formulas that we created.
+Accessibility Tracker makes any audit report (not just ours) easily sortable so that your team can prioritize accessibility issues by one of two prioritization formulas that.

-The other is our in-house weighted scoring system formula called, “impact.”
-Our impact formula is based on a calculated impact score of each success criterion.
+The other formula is our weighted scoring system formula called, User Impact.
+Our impact formula prioritizes issues by overall user impact.
 The impact score is derived from the following factors:

 1. Access Blocking Severity (35 points)